 Check the Quality of Bodywork Repairs Before You Leave the Shop

-Before you drive the car away from the shop, ask the shop for a guarantee.
+Ask your body shop for a guarantee.
 You are likely to get a minimum of 30 days’ guarantee against defects in parts, materials, and workmanship, and most high-quality shops offer guarantees of six months or longer; the length of some guarantees varies by type of job.
-Whatever guarantee you get, get it in writing.
+Whatever guarantee they offer, get it in writing.

-When the shop tells you your car is ready, inspect it carefully—by eye and by touch.
-Look most closely at:
+When the car is ready, inspect it by looking most closely at:

-There’s more than one way to fix a dent.
-A good shop will remove a dent by leaving a nearly smooth surface and applying only a thin skin of plastic filler to completely even it out.
-Poor shops will fill in dents with a lot of plastic filler.
-Although the filler hardens and can be smoothed out to look like metal after being painted, the hardened plastic is brittle and may fall out or crack after another impact.
+A good shop will leave a smooth surface and apply only a thin skin of plastic filler to completely even it out.
+Poor shops will fill in dents with lots of filler.
+Although the filler hardens and can be smoothed out to blend in with the rest of the surface, the hardened plastic is brittle and may fall out or crack after another impact.
 Also, thick plastic patches tend to form webs of hairline cracks, which show through the paint after a few years.

-Although this is a job some shops try to skimp on, quality shops will do it the right way.
-The problem is that once your car is painted, you won’t be able to tell if the corrosion protection was applied correctly.
-One strategy?
-Make sure paintwork is covered by a manufacturer’s lifetime warranty.
-All major paint manufacturers provide lifetime product warranties; if a shop has failed to properly apply corrosion protection and the area begins to rust, the warranty will let you redo the work at a shop of your choice.
+While this is a task some shops skimp on, quality shops will do it the right way.
+Make sure any paintwork is covered by a manufacturer’s lifetime warranty; that way, if a shop has failed to properly apply corrosion protection and the area begins to rust, the warranty will let you redo the work at a shop of your choice.